-Named for Boston railroad tycoon Benjamin Pierce Cheney, Cheney was officially incorporated on November 28, 1883.
+Cheney was officially incorporated on November 28, 1883.
 The City of Cheney is located in Spokane County and is home to 10,590 residents.
-Cheney is proud of its small town nature, which is enhanced by the diverse influence of Eastern Washington University, a public regional university with over 10,000 full-time students.
-The Seattle Seahawks of the National Football League have held the majority of their summer training camps at EWU, from 1976–1985, and again from 1997 through the 2006 training camp.
-Cheney developed into the city known today because of its strong ties to education, trail riding, and agriculture.
-This provided a strong economic base for the community and was the result of a much larger event that took place in the United States.
+Cheney is home to Eastern Washington University, a public regional university with over 10,000 full-time students.
+Cheney developed into the city known today because of its strong ties to education and agriculture.
 In the late 1800s, settlers attracted by plentiful water and timber and the promise of a railway line made their homes near a group of springs bubbling through a willow copse from the bank where the Burlington Northern depot now stands.
 The name of the community, originally Section Thirteen, became Willow Springs, then became Depot Springs, because of its ties to the railroad, then Billings, in honor of a president of the Northern Pacific Company, and finally Cheney, Washington in honor of Benjamin P. Cheney, a director of the Northern Pacific Railroad.
 Content courtesy of Wikepedia

 The city of Medical Lake was incorporated in 1890.
-The city took its name from the nearby eponymous lake.
+The city took its name from the nearby lake.
 The Spokane people, a Native American tribe which had long inhabited the area, believed the water and mud of the lake to possess curative properties.
 White settlers such as Andrew Lefevre and Stanley Hallett, who moved to the area in the 1870s, promoted this belief and marketed the lake salts for medicinal uses.
 A salt and soap industry developed here, followed by the construction of commercial bath houses in the 1880s.
 This was a period when springs and spas were popular developments across the country.
 Several resort hotels were constructed along the lake shore.
 In 1891, the state constructed Eastern State Hospital, and this further stimulated economic growth in the city.
 Such growth continued until the 1920s, when the lake declined in popularity as a tourist destination.
 A period of stagnation was interrupted in the 1940s with the construction of nearby Fairchild Air Force Base to support the US effort in World War II.
 This brought a surge of population to the city.
-Medical Lake’s economy continues to depend upon the institutional presence of Eastern State Hospital and Fairchild AFB.
-Many residents of the city commute to work in nearby Spokane, which has a more varied economy.
 Content Courtesy of Wikepedia

 Airway Heights is a city in Spokane County, Washington, United States, just west of Spokane.
 The population was 6,114 at the 2010 census.
 The city’s name was taken from its close proximity to the runways at Fairchild Air Force Base and Spokane International Airport.